 Tiny Delaware is home to one sizable and long-lived Amish settlement.
-Founded over 100 years ago, the community just outside state capital Dover faces land pressures, with many families moving away in recent years to found daughter settlements.
-However, the community continues to grow, and today well over 1,700 Amish still live in the Dover settlement.
-Updated January 2022
+Founded over 100 years ago, the community just outside state capital Dover continues to grow despite land pressure.
+Today (2023) nearly 2,000 Amish live in the Dover settlement.

 Amish first settled in the middle of Kent County, the central county of the state’s three, in 1915.
 Settlers arrived here from states as diverse as Wisconsin, Montana, Alabama, and Ohio.
-Today, the community numbers 12 church districts, with approximately 1,915 people, according to the latest figures from the Young Center at Elizabethtown College (PA).
+Today, the community numbers 13 church districts, with approximately 1,915 people, according to the latest figures from the Young Center at Elizabethtown College (PA).

 The Dover community is one of a few truly “East Coast” communities, along with Lancaster County, the St. Mary’s County, Maryland Amish community, and a few others.
 In fact – leaving out the atypical Pinecraft, Florida Amish community – the Dover group may be the most “coastal” of all, in the sense that they are within feasible buggying distance of the ocean.